anothermort/Octopus_mini_HA_Epaper_display/README.md

-**If you would like to switch to Octopus Energy you can support me A friends & family link below and we split £100 credit with every one who joins through your unique link: https://share.octopus.energy/melon-rook-819**
+**If you would like to switch to Octopus Energy you can support me.
+A friends & family link is below and we split £100 credit if you join through the unique link: https://share.octopus.energy/melon-rook-819**